faizyakob/my-k8s-repository/docs/Systemd vs Kubelet race condition.md

 - [Outro](#outro)

 ## Introduction
 There is a particular issue related to race condition if you are running a local Kubernetes cluster locally.
-When a Linux VM is started from a power off state, or from a restart, the Kubelet can potentially initialize itself first, before _sytemd_ is able to initialize the VM's networking stack. <br>
+When a Linux VM is started from a power off state, or from a restart, the Kubelet can potentially initialize itself first, before _systemd_ is able to initialize the VM's networking stack. <br>

 When this happens, all pods will fail to run, and ended up in a broken cluster.